crowdwave/sasquatch/README.md

 #### Request Structure
 - `queue_name` (string, required): The name of the queue from which to dequeue the message.
-- `visibility_timeout` (integer, required): The time in seconds during which the dequeued message will be hidden from other dequeue calls.
+- `visibility_timeout` (integer, optional): The time in seconds during which the dequeued message will be hidden from other dequeue calls.
+Defaults to 30 seconds, with a minimum of 0 seconds and a maximum of 12 hours (43200 seconds).
 - `database_poll_interval` (integer, optional): The interval in seconds at which to poll the database for new messages.
 Must be between 1 and 5 seconds.
 Defaults to 1 second if not specified.

 #### Dequeue Workflow with Long Polling